(888) 762-8642

 What's in It

-Hand blended from cacao powder, demerara sugar, almonds, ancho, Ceylon cinnamon, allspice and cloves.
+Hand blended from cocoa powder, demerara sugar, almonds, ancho, Ceylon cinnamon, allspice and cloves.

 Flavor Profile